 Divorce can be like the perfect storm.
 It doesn't matter how big your ship is, or how knowledgeable of a sailor you are, when the waves are 30 feet tall you're going to be fighting for survival.

-Fortunately for Jared, he already had a life raft ready because he had started counseling before he was overboard.
-Jared and I worked together for a number of months to help him navigate the rough seas of getting separated and divorce.
+Fortunately for Jared, he already had a life raft ready because he had started counseling before he was thrown overboard.
+Jared and I worked together for a number of months to help him navigate the rough seas of separating and divorce.

 He returned to counseling after the divorce was finalized this summer when he realized he hadn't finished working through the emotional baggage the divorce left behind.
-He was now having problems in his new relationship which he could see was mostly due to the baggage.
+He was now having problems in his new relationship, which he could see was mostly due to his baggage.

 What have you seen be the hardest part of divorce for men?

 Editor's Note: This post was originally published December 29, 2009 and has been updated with new information for accuracy and comprehensiveness.

 Looking for More?
 Check Out These Articles

 - How To Tell The Kids Your Trying Marriage Separation

 - The Best Divorce Advice I Ever Got Was From Counseling For Men

 - My Wife Told Me She Doesn't Love Me - Can I Fix It?